-(Alternately you can cover them with boiling water and leave to soak for several hours until soft.)
+- Cover dates in water, and boil while you get on with the rest of cake.
+(Alternately, you can cover them with boiling water and leave to soak for several hours until soft.)

-5) Grate the carrots.
+- Grate the carrots.

-6) The dates should be ready now, so remove them from the heat and puree till smooth.
+- The dates should be ready now, so remove them from the heat and puree till smooth.

-Tip: all ovens vary in how fast they cook, so it’s best to check the cake after the shorter time and leave in for longer if necessary.
+- Tip: All ovens vary in how fast they cook, so it’s best to check the cake after the shorter time and leave in for longer if necessary.
 Do this quickly so the oven doesn’t cool.

-9) Leave the cake to cool for around 5 minutes and then turn onto a wire tray.
+- Leave the cake to cool for around 5 minutes and then turn onto a wire tray.
 Leave it to cool completely before adding the topping.

-- If using sweetener, add it to the cheese and beat till thoroughly mixed in.
+- Now make the topping: Beat the cream cheese till smooth.
+If using sweetener, add it to the cheese and beat till thoroughly mixed in.

 - Decorate with walnuts if you are using them.